Nithur-M/work-from-anywhere/product-manager-jobs.md

     <div class="content-intro"><h3>ALL SOURCEGRAPH ROLES ARE FULLY REMOTE</h3>
 <h2><span style="color: #a112ff;">Who we are</span></h2>
 <p>Our mission at Sourcegraph is to make it so that&nbsp;<a class="c-link" href="https://handbook.sourcegraph.com/strategy-goals/strategy" target="_blank" data-stringify-link="https://handbook.sourcegraph.com/strategy-goals/strategy" data-sk="tooltip_parent">everyone can code</a>, not just ~0.1% of the population.
 Our code graph powers Cody, the most powerful and accurate AI coding assistant, as well as our Code Search product, which helps devs explore their entire codebase and make large-scale migrations and security fixes.
 We’re building software that builds software, and in doing so we’re making devs more productive and preparing for a world where a lot more code gets written.</p>
 <p>It’s an exciting time to join Sourcegraph.
 AI has taken over the world, and we’ve spent the last 10 years building infrastructure that’s integral to making AI generated code more powerful and accurate.
 Our customers include 4/5 FAANG companies, 4 of the top 10 banks, government organizations, Uber, Plaid, and many other companies building the software that pushes the world forward.
-We’ve raised $225M at a $2.625B valuation from <a class="c-link" href="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/" target="_blank" data-stringify-link="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/" data-sk="tooltip_parent">Andreessen Horowitz</a>,&nbsp;<a class="c-link" href="https://about.sourcegraph.com/blog/series-c-with-sequoia/" target="_blank" data-stringify-link="https://about.sourcegraph.com/blog/series-c-with-sequoia/" data-sk="tooltip_parent">Sequoia</a>,&nbsp;<a class="c-link" href="https://www.redpoint.com/companies/sourcegraph/" target="_blank" data-stringify-link="https://www.redpoint.com/companies/sourcegraph/" data-sk="tooltip_parent">Redpoint</a>,&nbsp;<a class="c-link" href="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d" target="_blank" data-stringify-link="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d" data-sk="tooltip_parent">Craft</a>&nbsp;and others.
+We’ve raised $225M at a $2.625B valuation from <a class="c-link" href="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/" target="_blank" data-stringify-link="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/" data-sk="tooltip_parent">a16z</a>,&nbsp;<a class="c-link" href="https://about.sourcegraph.com/blog/series-c-with-sequoia/" target="_blank" data-stringify-link="https://about.sourcegraph.com/blog/series-c-with-sequoia/" data-sk="tooltip_parent">Sequoia</a>,&nbsp;<a class="c-link" href="https://www.redpoint.com/companies/sourcegraph/" target="_blank" data-stringify-link="https://www.redpoint.com/companies/sourcegraph/" data-sk="tooltip_parent">Redpoint</a>,&nbsp;<a class="c-link" href="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d" target="_blank" data-stringify-link="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d" data-sk="tooltip_parent">Craft</a>&nbsp;and others.
 We’re making ambitious bets on our future and we’re looking to hire exceptional people to join our team as we make Sourcegraph one of the biggest and most influential companies in the world.</p></div>

     <h2><span style="color: rgb(140, 51, 236);"><strong>Working hours</strong></span></h2>
 <p>🌎 Given that we are an all-remote company and hire <a href="https://handbook.sourcegraph.com/departments/people-ops/process/how-we-engage-talent-outside-the-us/">almost anywhere</a> in the world, we don’t have a particular time-zone preference for this role.
 However, there is a great amount of planning that takes place synchronously in the western US, so anyone in this role will need to overlap at least 4 hours/day with the US Pacific Time zone.</p>